 Ohio State engineers trying to reverse suicide rates through technology

-With a keen eye on adapting engineering and technology models toward mental health and wellness, faculty and students at Ohio State are already earning accolades for their research in this realm.
+With a keen eye on adapting engineering and technology models toward mental health and wellness issues, faculty and students at Ohio State are already earning accolades for their research in this realm.

-Ohio State Electrical and Computer Engineering Ph.D. scholar Hugo Gonzalez Villasanti recently earned the highest honor given by the university to a student – a Presidential Fellowship.
+Ohio State Electrical and Computer Engineering Ph.D. scholar Hugo Gonzalez Villasanti recently won the highest honor given by the university to a student – a Presidential Fellowship.

 Villasanti is developing a framework for technology-assisted neural and sensory stimulation therapies using virtual and augmented reality.
 Specifically, he is trying to find ways to treat depressive and bipolar disorders, which are dangerously pervasive worldwide.